django/deps/draft/email-providers.md

 individual send operations, but is implemented as EmailBackend configuration (a backend `__init__()` param).

-With `mail.providers[alias]`, there is no clean way to request `fail_silently` for a particular send.
-(That would require something like `mail.providers.get(alias, fail_silently)`, which doesn't follow the pattern established by cache/db/storage/tasks and would complicate future provider instance caching.)
+With `mail.mailers[alias]`, there is no clean way to request `fail_silently` for a particular send.
+(That would require something like `mail.mailers.get(alias, fail_silently)`, which doesn't follow the pattern established by cache/db/storage/tasks and would complicate future mailer instance caching.)

 Earlier DEP revisions considered several options for reworking `fail_silently`